-- 10. The alleged violations the Applicant is complaining about are guaranteed under Articles 3(2) and Article 7(1) (d) of the Charter and the Court therefore has jurisdiction ratione materiae over the Application. - 11.
+- 9. The Respondent ratified the Charter on 9 March 1984 and the Protocol on 10 February 2006, and is party to both instruments; it equally deposited, on 29 March 2010, a declaration accepting the competence of the Court to receive cases from individuals and Non-Governmental Organisations, within the meaning of Article 34(6) of the Protocol, read together with Article 5(3) of the Protocol. - 10.
+The alleged violations the Applicant is complaining about are guaranteed under Articles 3(2), 4 and 7(1)(c) of the Charter, and the Court therefore has jurisdiction ratione materiae over the Application. - 11.
 In light of the foregoing, the Court has satisfied itself that, prima facie, it has jurisdiction to deal with the Application.

 IV.
-On the provisional measures
+On the Provisional Measures

-- 12. In his Application, the Applicant did not request the Court to order provisional measures. - 13.
-Under Article 27(2) of the Protocol and Rule 51(1) of the Rules, the Court is empowered to order provisional measures proprio motu in cases of "extreme gravity and when necessary to avoid irreparable harm to persons" and "which it deems necessary to adopt in the interest of the parties or of justice". - 14.
-It is for the Court to decide in each situation if, in the light of the particular circumstances, it should make use of the power provided for by the aforementioned provisions. - 15.
-The Applicant is on death row and it appears from this Application that there exists a situation of extreme gravity, as well as a risk of irreparable harm to the Applicant.
+- The Applicant did not request the Court to order Provisional Measures. - 13.
+Under Article 27(2) of the Protocol and Rule 51(1) of the Rules, the Court is empowered to order provisional measures proprio motu "in cases of extreme gravity and when necessary to avoid irreparable harm to persons" and "which it deems necessary to adopt in the interest of the parties or of justice".

-- 16. Given the particular circumstances of the case, where the risk of execution of the death penalty will jeopardise the enjoyment of the rights guaranteed under Articles 3(2) and 7(1)(d) of the Charter, the Court has decided to invoke its powers under Article 27(2) of the Protocol. - 17.
-The Court finds that the situation raised in the present Application is of extreme gravity and represents a risk of irreparable harm to the rights of the Applicant as protected by Articles 3(2) and 7(1)(d) of the Charter, if the death sentence were to be carried out. - 18.
-Consequently, the Court holds that the circumstances require an Order for provisional measures, in accordance with Article 27(2) of the Protocol and Rule 51 of its Rules, to preserve the status quo, pending the determination of the main Application. - 19.
-For the avoidance of doubt, this Order shall not in any way prejudice any findings the Court shall make regarding its jurisdiction, the admissibility and the merits of the Application.
+- 14. It is for the Court to decide in each situation if, in the light of the particular circumstances, it should make use of the power provided for by the aforementioned provisions. - 15.
+The Applicant is on death row and it appears from this Application that there exists a situation of extreme gravity, as well as a risk of irreparable harm to the Applicant. - 16.
+Given the particular circumstances of the case, where the risk of execution of the death penalty will jeopardize the enjoyment of the rights guaranteed under Articles 3(2), 4 and 7(1)(c) of the Charter, the Court has decided to invoke its powers under Article 27(2) of the Protocol. - 17.
+The Court finds that the situation raised in the present Application is of extreme gravity and represents a risk of irreparable harm to the rights of the Applicant as protected by Articles 3(2), 4 and 7(1)(c) of the Charter, if the death sentence were to be carried out. - 18.
+Consequently, the Court holds that the circumstances require an Order for provisional measures, in accordance with Article 27(2) of the Protocol and Rule 51 of its Rules, to preserve the status quo, pending the determination of the main Application.

+19. For the avoidance of doubt, this Order shall not in any way prejudice any findings the Court shall make regarding its jurisdiction, the admissibility and the merits of the Application.